 You should schedule a visit to our Nashua dentist office as soon as possible if you experience:

 - Dull ache in tooth or jaw

 - Constant pain or swelling of gums

 - Sharp pains

-- A metallic smell or taste in mouth
+- A metallic smell or taste in the mouth